Value for Money 50%

 1850 is home to three five-star “palace” hotels and 14 “ordinary” five-stars.
 Over the last few years, they’ve done a fantastic job of attracting the world’s financial elite – wealthy Brazilians, Swiss, Eastern Europeans, and – most famously – Russians, and for the most part rode out the recent economic crisis in style.
 Whether or not the souring of relations between Putin’s Russia and the West will affect them significantly remains to be seen.
 But, for now, the prices remain stratsopheric.

-New in 1850 a couple of years ago was L’Apogée, whose sister hotel is Hotel du Cap-Eden-Roc in the South of France.
-Apart from the rooms and suites there’s a spectacular penthouse with a private whirlpool and terrace.
+New in 1850 a few years ago was L’Apogée – its sister hotel is Hotel du Cap-Eden-Roc in the South of France.
+Apart from the lovely rooms and suites there’s also a spectacular penthouse with a private whirlpool and terrace.
 The hotel is ski-in ski-out and houses a large kids club.
+The location is unbeatable, and the breakfasts are notoriously yummy.

 Hotel Kilimandjaro is another offering in the Jardin de Neige enclave – this is almost a mountain hamlet in its own right.
-Some 11 chalets are grouped around a central building with a Michelin- starred restaurant – La Table du Kilimandjaro – and an Art of Beauty centre inside.
-Its sister hotel, Le K2 is also built around a cluster of five chalets.
+Some 11 chalets are grouped around a central building with a Michelin-starred restaurant – La Table du Kilimandjaro – and an Art of Beauty centre inside.
+Its sister hotel, Le K2 Altitude is also built around a cluster of five chalets.

-In the heart of 1850 is Hotel le Saint Joseph, offering understated luxury.
-It has 14 rooms and suites, and two apartments – all of which are decorated in fine fabrics, with four-posters and ornate bathrooms.
+In the heart of 1850 is Hotel le Saint Joseph, offering understated luxury in the heart of Courchevel.
+It first opened in the 1950s, when it was called Hotel Tournier, and Eric Tournier transformed it ten years ago.
+The hotel has 14 rooms and suites, and two apartments – all of which are decorated in fine fabrics, with four-posters and ornate bathrooms.

 Le Chabichou is a large chalet-style building close to the Chenus lift, which became a hotel some 50 years ago.
 It houses the famous Michelin-stared restaurant of the same name and there’s also a good in-house spa with a Dead Sea bath and salt cave among its watery offerings.

-Looking for Courchevel accommodation that won’t break the bank?
-Then focus on self-catering apartments.
-The Pierre & Vacances Premium Les Chalets du Forum is twice the price of similar accommodation in the likes of Chamonix – but all the same, by Courchevel 1850’s standards, these apartments are good value.
+The Les Chalets du Forum is twice the price of similar accommodation in the likes of Chamonix – but all the same, by Courchevel 1850’s standards, these apartments are good value.
+Rooms are generally spacious, and most have been recently refurbished.
 They’re also very close to the lifts.

-Even cheaper is the Residence Les Ecrins – probably the ugliest building in the resort, but virtually ski-in, ski-out as well as being near the centre of town.
+The cheapest option is the Residence Les Ecrins – probably the ugliest building in the resort, but virtually ski-in, ski-out as well as being near the centre of town.
 So who cares about aesthetics?
+There is a shopping delivery service available at additional cost, and facilities inside the residence include table tennis, video games and a billiards room.

 Moriond (1650) is noticeably cheaper than 1850

 Neighbouring British-owned Le Portetta has a warm and stylish oak interior and an impressive spa.
-The property also has four separate ski-in ski-out chalets – sleeping between two and 12 people in each.
+The property also six luxury apartments – the Portetta Lofts– and has four separate ski-in ski-out chalets – sleeping between two and 12 people in each.
 They are all very woody with lovely fabrics.
+And if it’s self-catering you’re after than you won’t find anywhere better.

-Le Ski has a complex of five smart chalets offering exceptional value – you couldn’t possible find accommodation of this quality at anywhere near this price in 1850.
-There’s even a chalet for two people here – called Les Marmottes.
-But if it’s self-catering accommodation you’re after than you won’t find anywhere better than the swanky lofts at Le Portetta, which have the added virtue of being at the foot of the slopes.
+And there are decent chalets and apartments here too.
+Le Ski has a complex of five smart chalets inside Scattolas Lodge offering exceptional value – you couldn’t possible find accommodation of this quality at anywhere near this price in 1850.
+There’s even a chalet for two people here, called Les Marmottes.

-Also good are The Montagnettes-Les Chalets de la Mouria – just over the road from a chair-lift, but a five-minute walk from the centre of the village.
+Also good are Les Chalets de la Mouria, just over the road from a chair-lift but a five-minute walk from the centre of the village.
 This is one of the most sympathetic and unassuming developments in the resort.

 Courchevel Village (1550) is for ski convenience